-In Net-Zero-2050, Cluster I of the Helmholtz Climate Initiative, such strategies and new paths are scientifically examined and evaluated in four projects with regard to the German framework conditions.
-In addition, two case studies will be carried out with participants from practice.
-The results are incorporated into a pilot road-map for a carbon-neutral Germany by 2050 and are intended to advance the public and political debate on carbon neutrality at various levels - including in the Helmholtz Association itself.
+In Net-Zero-2050, Cluster I of the Helmholtz Climate Initiative, such strategies and new paths were scientifically examined and evaluated in four projects with regard to the German framework conditions.
+In addition, two case studies were carried out with participants from practice.
+The results were incorporated into a pilot roadmap for a carbon-neutral Germany by 2050 and were intended to advance the public and political debate on carbon neutrality at various levels - including in the Helmholtz Association itself.

-Net-Zero-2050 currently focuses exclusively on CO_2 emissions and the associated carbon neutrality.
+Net-Zero-2050 focused exclusively on ${\rm CO_2}$ emissions and the associated carbon neutrality.

-The four research projects are:
+The four research projects were: